Auslander orders over nodal stacky curves and partially wrapped Fukaya categories

 We next give a nice characterization of the subcategory $\mathcal{\TT}^\perp = {}^\perp \TT$ as a triangulated subcategory of $\mathcal{W}(g;m_1,\ldots,m_d)$.
 Recall that by the geometricity result of Haiden-Katzarkov-Kontsevich \cite[Thm.
 4.3]{HKK}, every indecomposable object in $ \mathcal{W}(g; m_1,\dots, m_d)$ is represented by an admissible Lagrangian (with a local system).
 Let $\TT_i$ be the subcategory of $\mathcal{W}(g;m_1,\ldots,m_d)$ generated by the $i$ Lagrangians supported near the marked points at the $i^{th}$ boundary component, see Figure \ref{Fpic} for the case $i=2$.

 \begin{prop} The triangulated subcategory of $\mathcal{W}(g;m_1,\ldots,m_d)$ given by objects corresponding to Lagrangians (with local systems) that do not end on the $i^{th}$ boundary component (where there are $m_i$ marked points) coincides with $\TT_i^\perp = {}^\perp \TT_i$. \end{prop} \begin{proof} For simplicity of exposition we assume $m_i=2$, but the general argument is very similar for any $m_i>0$.
+Let us denote by $\hom(\cdot,\cdot)$ the morphism complexes in the partially wrapped Fukaya category and by $\Hom(\cdot,\cdot)$ their cohomology.
 It suffices to prove that a geometrically represented indecomposable object $L$ of $ \mathcal{W}(g;m_0,\ldots, m_d)$ is in $\TT_i^\perp = {}^\perp \TT_i$ if and only if $L$ is either compact or if does not have ends on the $i^{th}$ boundary component.
 Recall that the subcategory $\TT_i$ is generated by the objects $E^{\pm}$ supported near the marked points at the boundary components with two marked points, By choosing the representatives for $E^{\pm}$ sufficiently near the marked points, we can ensure that they are disjoint from a given object $L$.
-Thus, if $L$ is compact or does not end at the boundary component near which $E^{\pm}$ is situated, then $Hom(L, E^{\pm}) = Hom(E^{\pm}, L)=0$.
+Thus, if $L$ is compact or does not end at the boundary component near which $E^{\pm}$ is situated, then $\hom(L, E^{\pm}) = \hom(E^{\pm}, L)=0$.
 Now suppose $L$ ends at the boundary component near which $E^{\pm}$ is supported.